ShivaniSharma1MAECO/R-Programming/README.md

 ![ch4-21-1](https://user-images.githubusercontent.com/100988969/163621739-3e7be0ac-13e7-47d8-ae27-064db9d9bfee.png)

-*code-3 :*
+3.
-number of students from each country) to determine the size of the dots in the plot, using size = Frequency
+Question- number of students from each country) to determine the size of the dots in the plot, using size = Frequency

+Code :

 ggplot(data = science_summary,
        mapping = aes(x = CNT, y = Science, size = Freq, fill = sex)) +